freeslugs/advanced-js-talk/README.md

 http://jsfiddle.net/mLgzx196/5/

 Ok.
 Let’s look at the second part first.
 While the condition `i < 5` is true, we run our function.
 And there’s our classic familiar `setTimeout`.
-Boom.

 Now let’s check out the `promiseWhile` function.
 We have the same template with the deferred promises, and when the condition is met, we resolve the promise.
 Cool.

 And we link the body function (which is pretty much a callback function) to the loop function.
-And there we have it, an async loop.
+And there we have it, an async for loop using promises.
 Give yourselves a pat on the back.